-Our experts provide assistance towards compliance with the European Food Contact Regulations for all kind of Food Contact Materials
+Our experts provide assistance towards compliance with the European Food Contact Regulations for all manner of Food Contact Materials

 In Europe, Food Contact Materials need to be in compliance with the general safety rules as stipulated in the Framework regulation EU 1935/2004.
 For some materials and substances, specific measures are implemented, for example the Commission Regulation EU No. 10/2011 for plastic materials.